webmapper/cartiqo-documentation/README.md

 * `water`

-Relavant water names of physical areas.  (not harbors)
+Relevant water names of physical areas.  (not harbors)

 * `nature`